BF20/CSC207_PROJECT/README.md

 CSC207 Project at the University of Toronto.
 Includes the code for the project and related assignment work.

 ## Understanding the structure of the project
+The project is split into multiple directories: one containing the work on the project itself and other directories containing assignment submissions.

 # HABIT BUILDER PROJECT
 "Habit Builder Project" Contains the code for the project itself. "src" contains the soruce code and "data" contains the user data in the form of .csv files.